<style>

 In Project 4, you will add memory isolation via virtual memory.
 To do so, you will give processes their own _page tables_, which translate virtual addresses (which the user-space processes use) into physical addresses (in RAM).

-Many processors use multi-level page tables to perform translations.
-Specifically, x86-64 and WeensyOS have a four-level page table.
-Recall that each physical page is 212 (4096) bytes in size (= 4KB), and since each address is 64 bits (= 23 bytes), each page can contain 29 addresses.
+<!-- Many processors use multi-level page tables to perform translations.
+As we will discuss in lecture, the x86-64 architecture has a *four*-level page table.
+Recall that each physical page is 2^12^ (4096) bytes in size (= 4KB), and since each address is 64 bits (= 2^3^ bytes), each page can contain 2^9^ addresses.

 class vmiter {